-Anorexia nervosa (also referred to simply as anorexia) is a condition characterized by significant weight loss due to an intentional attempt to restrict eating.
+Anorexia nervosa (also referred to simply as anorexia) which primarily affects adolescent girls and young women, is characterized by distorted body image and excessive dieting that leads to severe weight loss with a pathological fear of becoming fat.
+It is a condition characterized by significant weight loss due to an intentional attempt to restrict eating.
 While the word anorexia is Greek for "without hunger," this can be a misnomer.
 Some people find that they lose their sense of hunger, but other people with anorexia just develop a tolerance for feeling hungry all the time.
 In their lifetime, .5% to 3.7% of females will suffer from anorexia.
 Approximately 5-15% of the total number of people with anorexia and bulimia, will be male, however.
 (For more information about this group, see our page on Eating Concerns and Men.)
 A formal diagnosis of anorexia is made when someone:

 - Has intense fear of gaining weight or becoming fat, even though their weight is normal or low